Brief Builder: From Blank Page to Growth Engine.

 How it works

 Customers upload whatever they have - PDFs, photos, notes.
 AI generates a structured brief with all required sections filled in.
+Then they review, optimise, and either publish or request help.

 Direction over data